usermac/jcpsdirectory/README.md

 # jcpsdirectory
 10/23/2015—Louisville, Kentucky.
 Process to move data from Etherpad to the JCPS live website.
 Immutable Data is in the Etherpad that any JCPS connected computer can edit.
 Etherpad is a subdomain only reachable by a JCPS connected computer and a single source for the data.

-Benefits
+# Benefits

-Easy Updateing by staff
+1. Easy Updateing by staff

-Fastest find ever seen for end-user.
+2. Fastest find ever seen for end-user.
+3. Meta search.
+Try "Monday Memo"

+# Live
+See it live and in-use here http://www.jefferson.kyschools.us/phone/

 In the GIF below, the green button part is the end-user search page located at /phone.
 The rest is showing changes made to the Etherpad document.